funcool/buddy-auth/examples/session/README.md

 # Buddy example auth

-This sample service application provides rest services for handlng user authentication.
+This example application shows how to use buddy auth.

-Userds:
+Users:
-* admin, password "secret"
+* user: admin, password "secret"
-* test, password "secret"
+* user: test, password "secret"

 ## Running the app